debiki/talkyard/README.md

 One installation can host many sites.
 There's [hosting](https://www.talkyard.io/pricing), if you don't want to install it yourself.

-Do be prepared to report problems and missing features — this is beta software; there might be bugs.
+This is beta software; there might be bugs.
+You can report problems and suggest ideas here: https://www.talkyard.io/forum/latest/support

 ### Screenshots